RegardsOss/RegardsOss.github.io/frontend/storybook.md

 - visualize different states of your UI components faster and easier
 - isolate React components from the real frontend
-- build a static version of the storybook easily
+- build a static version of useable components that does not require a running backend

 # Definition of Done